 The journey

-The parent outlined the child’s journey through the Hertfordshire NHS Speech and Language Service, specifically focusing on her current phase at Tier One provision of SLT at a local severe learning disability school.
-Though she emphasised that her child’s journey had been long and difficult, she praised the services continuing support and flexibility.
+The parent outlined the child’s journey through the service, specifically focusing on her current phase at Tier One provision of SLT at a local severe learning disability school.
+Though she emphasised that her child’s journey had been long and difficult, she praised the service's continuing support and flexibility.
 She stated that she was extremely pleased with the current level of provision and felt that her child’s needs were being successfully being met and maintained.

 Positive aspects of the service